-In the case of the LACMA Project, regional construction emissions exceed the SCAQMD's recommended daily significance thresholds for NOx.
+In the case of the Project, regional construction and operational emissions exceed the SCAQMD's recommended daily significance thresholds for NOx during construction and for VOX and NOx during operation of the Project.
 However, this does not mean that one can easily determine the concentration of ozone that will be created at or near the Project Site on a particular day or month of the year, or the specific human health impacts that may occur.
 Meteorology, the presence of sunlight, and other complex chemical factors all combine to determine the ultimate concentrations and locations of ozone.
-This is especially true for a project like the LACMA Project, where most of the criteria pollutant emissions derive not from a single "point source," but from area wide sources (consumer products, paint, etc.) or mobile sources (cars and trucks) driving to, from and around the Project Site.
+This is especially true for a project like the Project, where most of the criteria pollutant emissions derive not from a single "point source," but from area wide sources (consumer products, paint, etc.) or mobile sources (cars and trucks) driving to, from and around the Project Site.